-Eaglet hatches at U.S. National Arboretum in D.C.
+Eaglet hatches at National Arboretum in D.C.

 Eagles take turns incubating their eggs, and at times the pair were seen eating fish together in the nest and taking turns sitting on the eggs.

 Officials at the arboretum said Monday that they noticed DC8 was “not acting in a normal way” after it hatched and had not lifted its head, sat up or extended its toes.
-It also had some breathing troubles.
+It also had some breathing trouble.

-DC8 could have had a genetic issue from one of its parents or died of fatigue from its difficult hatching or had a “naturally occurring congenital problem,” according to Susan Greeley, a wildlife manager at the arboretum.
+DC8 could have had a genetic problem inherited from one of its parents or died of fatigue from its difficult hatching or had a “naturally occurring congenital problem,” according to Susan Greeley, a wildlife manager at the arboretum.

-The eaglets parents got together last year.
-Their home is a nest that’s 80 feet up in a tulip poplar tree at the huge arboretum property.
+The eaglets’ parents got together last year.
+Their home is a nest 80 feet up in a tulip poplar tree at the huge arboretum property.
 Their nest is one of 20 in the Washington region, according to D.C. wildlife biologist Dan Rauch.

-Before Lotus came onto the scene, Mr. President had been partnered with another female bald eagle, who was named First Lady.
+Before Lotus came onto the scene, Mr. President had been partnered with another female bald eagle, named First Lady.
 They had seven eaglets at the arboretum nest since 2015.
 Their last one hatched in 2018 but died of West Nile virus.

-They had troubles producing offspring after that for three seasons, and eventually First Lady left and Lotus moved in.
+They had trouble producing offspring after that for three seasons, and, eventually, First Lady left and Lotus moved in.
 She and Mr. P have become a good pair and good parents, according to Rauch.

-Bald eagles have made a comeback across the country after suffering huge losses due to poor water quality, loss of habitat and harmful pesticides that have since been banned.
-They have adapted to living in more suburban and urban areas.
+Bald eagles have made a comeback across the country after suffering huge losses because of poor water quality, loss of habitat and harmful pesticides that have since been banned.
+They have adapted to living in suburban and urban areas.

 In D.C., they have made nests in trees along the Potomac and Anacostia rivers because they are close to water and can find plenty of small mammals to eat.